About

 Most frequently encountered situations

-We have experienced a huge number of cross-cultural situations and what we have learned is transferable and applies in a great number of instances in the UK or abroad.
+At plan-your-career.com we have experienced a huge number of cross-cultural situations and what we have learned is transferable and applies in a great number of instances in the UK or abroad.

 The widely varying nature and intensity of the situations we habitually look at is, in itself, the key feature in our methods and approach.
 Learning happens by transposing ideas, actions and behaviours of key players from one cultural situation to another.